SilSanGon/MADOBIS-TFM-SSG/README.md

 4. Taxo_fun.R: Script in R to do taxonomic and functional rarefaction curves and functional redundancy curves.
 5. Fun_rich.R: Script in R to do functional richness analysis with class of KEGG database.
 6. Stadistics.R: Script in R to do statistical analysis as covarianca, Pearson's correlation, PCA and PERMANOVA.

+Private deposit, for more information please contact me.